JurgenHonest/Projects/Weather App/Weather App.md

 ## CSS:

 1.Responsive Design:<br>
 a.
-The card element is constrained to 90% width and a maximum width of 470px, which should look good on most screens.
+The card element is constrained to 90% width and a maximum width of 470px, which should look good on most screens.<br>
 b.
 Flexbox is used effectively in .search, .details, and .col for aligning items, which should ensure a flexible layout.<br>
 2. Gradients and Color Scheme:<br>
 The background and card gradients add a nice visual appeal.<br>